 |

 The main interface for creating rigid bodies in Chrono is the ChBody class.
 You can also find this Rigid Bodies helpful.
 ChBody is an abstract class, and therefore we cannot instantiate it directly.
-Chrono provides various classes however we can immediately use.
+Chrono provides various classes however, we can immediately use.
 The one we will use in this example is the ChBodyEasyBox class.
 This is defined in the chrono/physics/ChBodyEasy.h header.
 Let's first create a box and try to visualize it.
-Below is the function that constructs a box.
+The function below does exactly that.

 Compiling and running the code will not do anything exciting as can be verified by the image below